joejohnston203/binned_stan_analysis/README.md

   - Run a stan model that fits for the magnitude of each parameter
   - Generate plots of the spectra and other useful quantities

+The jags_comparison folder contains scripts that can be run using the JagsBkgAnalysis code, and then compared to the output of the stan code

 Ricochet Analysis
 ======